yologger/s-memo-legacy/README.md

-# Simple Memo for iOS
+# Simple Memo for Android

 ## Introduction
 **S Memo** is a simple notepad app.
 You can also see Heart to Heart for iOS [here](https://github.com/yologger/simple_memo_ios).
 Heart to heart is based on **MVVM**.